Registered designs - Tuvalu and Montenegro scenarios

 This document expands upon the 'Montenegro' and 'Tuvalu' scenarios we outlined in CITMA's 'EU registered rights - designs' document.

 We provide additional detail on how issues such as pending applications could be addressed under each scenario, together with brief comments.
-A table summarising the various options considered can be seen here.

 The Montenegro model